OrienteerBAP/Orienteer-Guidebook/editing_the_orienteer_configuration_file.md

 # Creating the Orienteer Configuration File

-*orienteer.properties* is the file that stores initial configuration parameters of your Orienteer database.
+*orienteer.properties* is a text file that stores initial configuration parameters of your Orienteer database.
 You can download a sample configuration file [here](https://github.com/OrienteerDW/Orienteer/blob/master/orienteer.properties).

 **Configurations**